ME-ICA/tedana/docs/included_decision_trees.rst

 *********************************************

-This tree is similar to the minimal tree except there is an added node (node 11) where components are rejected if they significant fit a model of external nuisance regressor time series and the fit models a substantial amount of the total variance.
+This tree is similar to the minimal tree except there is an added node (node 11) where components are rejected if they significantly fit a model of external nuisance regressor time series and the fit models a substantial amount of the total variance.
 Unlike the minimal tree, components that would be accepted based on :math:`\kappa` & :math:`\rho` criteria can be rejected based on a fit to external regressors.